tasdikrahman/tasdikrahman.me/_posts/2019-04-04-self-hosting-highly-available-kubernetes-cluster-aws-google-cloud-azure.md

 [kubernetes](https://kubernetes.io/) has been around for some time now.
 At the time of writing this article, [v1.14.0](https://github.com/kubernetes/kubernetes/releases/tag/v1.14.0) being the latest release and with each new release they have a bunch of new features.

-This post is about the initial setup for getting the kubernetes cluster up and running.
+This post is about the initial setup for getting the kubernetes cluster up and running and assumes that you are already familiar with what kubernetes is and a rough idea on what the control plane components are and what do they do.
 I gave a talk on the same subject of self hosting kubernetes in [DevOpsDays India, 2018](https://devopsdaysindia.org/)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3WgqFoo9eek" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 You can find the slides of the talk above.

 <script async class="speakerdeck-embed" data-id="40484a078640415a872c2857fd7aaf89" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

-This post assumes that you are already familiar with what kubernetes is and a rough idea on what the control plane components are and what do they do.

 ## What is self-hosting kubernetes?